Private Student Loans

 How do I know if I need a private student loan?

 Private student loans are a good option if after exhausting your federal loans, scholarships and grants you still have a gap in college funding.
 For example, let’s take this scenario.
 A typical student has a $32,000 annual college bill and receives $10,000 in scholarships and other reductions, leaving a balance of $22,000.
 The student in maximizing his federal loans is able to get $5,500, leaving a balance of $16,500.
 The parents may then contribute $8500 from their income, savings or parent loans leaving a typical gap of $8,000.
 The student can use a private student loan to fill that gap.
 Now, there are many available and interest rates, fees and other terms can vary widely from lender to lender.
 So, it really pays off to compare among them and to find the most competitive one for you.
+According to the Chronicle of Higher Education, of the nearly 20 million students attending college 60% of them will borrow loans.
 If you find you need a private student loan, you should use SimpleTuition to compare loans available for your school and apply for the best private student loan for you.

 What are the benefits?